jpolcek/autocomplete-plus/Provider-API.md

 * `editor`: The current `TextEditor`
 * `bufferPosition`: The position of the cursor
 * `scopeDescriptor`: The [scope descriptor](http://flight-manual.atom.io/behind-atom/sections/scoped-settings-scopes-and-scope-descriptors/#scope-descriptors) for the current cursor position
-* `prefix`: The prefix for the word immediately preceding the current cursor position
+* `prefix`: The word characters immediately preceding the current cursor position
 * `activatedManually`: Whether the autocomplete request was initiated by the user (e.g. with ctrl+space)

 ## Suggestions